wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/logging-and-protective-monitoring.md

 ## Preparation for logging and monitoring

 There are many types of events and signals that you may be able to collect from mobile devices.
-Monitoring of mobile devices should form part of your organization's wider approach to [logging](/guidance/introduction-logging-security-purposes) and [monitoring](/collection/10-steps-to-cyber-security/the-10-steps/monitoring).
+Monitoring of mobile devices should form part of your organization's wider approach to [logging](/bronze-training/background-advanced/10-steps-monitoring).
 Very often, successful intrusion detection requires multiple sources of information.

 In general terms, monitoring data could come from event-driven logs, such as website connections, or device configurations details, such as the current operating system version running on a device.